ddolab/Multi-Cell-Line-Learning/README.md

 ## Requirements

-Dependencies can be found in the requirement.txt file.
+Dependencies can be found in the `environment.yml` file.
+> :warning: It is recommended to run IPOPT with HSL solvers [here](https://coin-or.github.io/Ipopt/INSTALL.html).

 ## Usage
 ### Prepare dataset